 FTTX Planning and Design

 The telecommunications has matured to offer network convergence and enable the revolution of consumer media device interaction.
-The aging copper access infrastructure in residential and business locations is unable to meet the demand for increase in bandwidth for several applications.
+The aging copper wire access infrastructure in residential and business locations is unable to meet the demand for increase in bandwidth for several applications.
 These demands can only be met by the deeper penetration of optical fiber in Access network and increasing deployment of Fiber to the Home (FTTH).
-As a result FTTH is the fast-growing global broadband technology with significant deployments World-Wide
+As a result FTTH is the fast-growing global broadband technology with significant deployments World-Wide.

 The development of single-mode optical fiber, with its nearly unlimited bandwidth has unlocked the possibilities for massive deployment of long Haul and access fiber networks, resulting in three important changes.